What is Prescriptive Analytics?

 How does prescriptive analytics work?

-There are many ways to accomplish prescriptive analytics.
+There are many ways to use prescriptive data analytics.
 But all technologies and methods boil down to three crucial mechanisms:

 - A mechanism to store and visualize past data

 - A mechanism to use that data to predict the future